 In the longer term, succession planning will involve having a strategy in place for effectively bringing the next generation into the business (if it is a family business) to ensure that the business is successfully handed over to them at the right time with minimal disruption and a smooth transition.
 Whilst undoubtedly the children and family members who are to remain in the business will be the main focus, it will also be important to manage relationships with those children and other family members who have no interest or aptitude for the business.
 For those that are unable or unwilling to hand over the reins or where there is no family involvement, they may want to consider selling the business in which case it will be important to make sure that the business is attractive to a trade buyer or management team.
 You should also consider your own position to ensure that you minimise any charge to capital gains tax on a sale.
 Whatever the case may be, it is essential that the strategic options are considered sooner rather than later.

 Succession planning will undoubtedly present both opportunities and challenges that businesses will need to face over time, particularly as the business grows and develops and family relationships evolve, but this is one issue that needs to be addressed.
 We recommend that you start early with the planning process, carry out a critical assessment, explore the options that are available and take professional advice.
 Preparing a family constitution may help you identify and deal with certain issues that may otherwise be ignored.
 A family constitution is not a formal document and has no legal force as such.
 It is more of an informal statement of the family’s aspirations and general understanding on how the family’s wealth should be preserved and used by the current and future generations.

-Gabrielle Medland is an Associate Solicitor of the firm’s Private Client team based in our Exeter office.
-If you would like more advice or assistance regarding succession planning please contact Gabrielle Medland (01392 210700 or firstname.lastname@example.org) or any of her colleagues in the Private Client teams in Exeter, St Austell and Truro.
+If you would like more advice or assistance regarding succession planning please contact the private client teams in Exeter, St Austell and Truro.